Mark1-15/project2-yourweather/README.md

 Nearing the end of the project, when I had a few functions of JavaScript code left to write, I decided that I wanted to use Jest to test this code, to replicate working on this project as within a real world testing driven development environment.
 I tried searching the web on guides how to install Jest and use it on Visual Studio Code, and after a few failed attempts with different guides followed I decided to consult with a Tutor at code institute who supplied me with their guide.
 I followed this guide and was still having trouble, after a few hours of debugging and a PC restart we managed to install the npm and Jest which I was then able to use to test snippets of my code.

+Furthermore, towards the end of my project I had trouble when writing up the final few code snippets in JavaScript.
+Getting the optional checkboxes to function (no pun intended) correctly was a real challenge.
+Thankfully the tutors at code institute proved most helpful, following their guidance, I changed the searchButton click event listener to an async await function.
+This allowed me to get (again, no pun intended) the API data and store it in a global scope, meaning I could call on it anywhere in the code when needed.
+This allowed me to start coding up these checkboxes correctly.
+After a long time and several failed attempts, I finally got the 3 optional checkboxes working by using an "else if" chain in the code, narrowing down the checkbox combinations 1 by 1 until they were all working properly with logical operators.

 ##### Minor

 I encountered several minor bugs when coding this project that are listed below.
 Thanks to some basic troubleshooting and my problem-solving abilities, I was able to solve them without too much trouble.